C-D-Lewis/fabricate.js/README.md

 and to update components when those states change.
 A list of keys to watch can be provided, otherwise all state updates are notified.

-> To receive the initial state update when using a key filter, include
-> `fabricate:init` in the list.
+> Note: In strict mode, a key filter must always be provided.

 ```js
 // View can watch some state - specifically, 'state.counter' and initial update